 Extreme Rise of the Triad

-An official add-on was released by Apogee, titled Extreme Rise of the Triad, containing 42 standard levels that are considered harder than the retail levels.
+An official add-on was released by Apogee in 1995, titled Extreme Rise of the Triad, containing 42 new standard levels that are more difficult and more puzzling.
 These levels were released as freeware through Apogee's website years later.
-The disc also contained extra materials, such as user-made levels and level editors, which were released as freeware under the "RotT Goodies Pack" to commemorate the 10th anniversary of the game.
+The disc also contained extra materials, such as user-made levels and level editors, which were later released as freeware under the "RotT Goodies Pack" to commemorate the 10th anniversary of the game.

-- The Secret Warring - After entering the monastery, you must search it for a key leading to the Triad's headquarters below the castle.
+- The Secret Warring - After entering the monastery, B.J. must search for the crypt keys leading to the Triad's headquarters below the castle.
 The boss would have been Heinrich Krist.

-- The Desecrated Tomb - You must enter the dark catacombs and seek out the three members of the Triad.
-The boss would have been the Schwarzenmonch (Death Monk), where he is only vulnerable after crossing over heat grates.
-(Similar to El Oscuro)
+- The Desecrated Tomb - B.J. must enter the dark catacombs and seek out the three members of the Triad.
+The boss would have been the Schwarzenmonch (Death Monk), where he is only vulnerable after crossing over heat grates (similar to El Oscuro).

-- The Final Solution - Wiping out the three members of the Triad triggers their mechanical radio-computer (the Sendenkener) to trigger the countdown for the end of the world. (via nuclear weapons) You must enter further in the bunker and destroy the timing unit.
+- The Final Solution - Wiping out the three members of the Triad triggers their mechanical radio-computer (the Sendenkener) to trigger the countdown for the end of the world (via nuclear weapons).
+B.J. must enter further in the bunker and destroy the timing unit.
 The final boss would have been the Head Robot (the Oberroboter), who later became the Nasty Metallic Enforcer.

 More information about the original concept can be found here.